top of page

 14. What about wifi and charging electronics?
 International phone plans are very pricey, so we will likely only have wifi access in our lodgings in the evening, which may be unreliable.
 We recommend bringing a notebook, phone/small camera, and French-style (types C & E) adapters for the electrical outlets.
 You may bring laptop computers.
 The electricity sometimes has power surges, so consider using a European surge protector.
 The standard voltage is 230 V and the standard frequency is 50 Hz.
 Hotels and restaurants typically have back-up generators for electrical outages, so that is another option for charging.

 15. What can I wear/pack?
-Every participant should only bring one suitcase and one smaller backpack, and avoid valuables.
-With temperatures in the 80s-90s during our trip, lightweight, long cotton or linen pants, jeans, or long skirts/dresses are recommended.
+Every participant should only bring one small to medium suitcase and one smaller backpack, and avoid valuables.
+With temperatures in the 80s-90s and high humidity during summer trips, lightweight, long cotton or linen pants, or long skirts/dresses are recommended.
 Clothes should be tidy and without holes.
 Clothing should be knee-length or longer, except at beaches or poolside.
 We will try to have some clothes tailor-made at the start of our trip.
 You may need a lightweight sweater for cooler nights or in locations with more air-conditioning, though Senegalese AC is typically not as cold as in the USA, nor Europe.
 A specific packing list will be provided to Participants closer to departure.
 You can handwash some clothes as needed and/or we can try to have laundry done, probably once about halfway through the trip.

 16. What sort of documents will I need?
 A valid passport six months beyond our return date with at least two blank pages will be required.
 Be sure that you can leave and re-enter the USA on your passport.
 You may need a Yellow Fever Certificate as proof to enter Senegal.
 Currently, US citizens do not need special tourist visas to enter the country.

-18. What special preparation and resources will Vive provide prior to departure?
-Vive is always available to answer your questions and even take your requests for special activities while on the trip.
-In addition, we offer free Paid Participant pre-departure meetings to help you prepare for your experience.
+17. What special preparation and resources will Vive provide prior to departure?
+Vive is always available to answer your questions and will consider your requests for special activities while on the trip.
+In addition, we offer free pre-departure meetings to help you prepare for your experience.

 Meeting #1 - Senegalese Frames of Reference